Can’t decide between pizza and burgers? Pizza burgers are the answer!

 Can you freeze pizza burgers?

-Yes, you sure can!
-But don’t just freeze the leftovers.
-Prepare them using this tip.
-Place the split and toasted buns on a baking sheet.
-Spoon the meat mixture onto the buns, then freeze for one hour.
-Transfer these to freezer-safe airtight containers.
+Yes, you can freeze pizza burgers, but don’t just freeze the cooled leftovers.
+Instead, place the split and toasted buns on a baking sheet.
+Spoon the cooled meat mixture onto the buns, then freeze them, uncovered, for one hour.
+Transfer them to freezer-safe airtight containers and freeze them for up to one month.

 Can you make pizza burgers ahead of time?